mb0/xelf-go/doc/err_vals.md

 How to serialize errors?
 Do we receive it as input?

- * The simple solution would be to treat as any other char value.
+ * The simple solution would be to treat them as any other char value.
  * We often encounter error strings in result types for api endpoints.
  * If we send and receive errors we want to provide a mutable `*Err` and wrap native errors in proxies.